Monolaurin recommended by Mark MincollaPosted on 09/02/13, 09:06 pm

 I too have trouble keeping the coffee enema in for longer than a minute or two...
 I think Mak1Ih says it takes practice.

-UNConventional treatments for those who want to optimize their health.
-Also, remember, only 3-4% of infected people die of cirrhosis or liver cancer.
-So relax and take charge of your health.
+Whether you have HCV or not, take charge of your health.
+This group is about what you can do to improve your health.
 To search this group, google dailystrength alternative and what you are looking for. "dailystrength alternative coffee" will bring up discussions about coffee.